 Anne hails from the Highlands.
 She has a BSc(Hons) degree in Behavioural Sciences and is a Corporate member of the CIPD.
 A Human Resource Development (HRD) specialist with over 20 years’ experience working in the public sector to support employers to address their workforce development issues.
 Before working for the Workforce Development Trust, Anne worked in the cultural heritage and higher education sectors.

 Outside work, she has been a School Governor in a local Infant & Junior School for over 5 years.
 Anne is a keen baker and cake decorator for family and friends.
-She married with twin boys.
+She is married with twin boys.

 Anne can be found on LinkedIn here.